panrg/questions/draft-irtf-panrg-questions.md

-The network operations model in the current Internet architecture assumes that traffic flows are controlled by the decisions and policies made by network operators, as expressed in interdomain routing protocols.
+The network operations model in the current Internet architecture assumes that traffic flows are controlled by the decisions and policies made by network operators, as expressed in interdomain and intradomain routing protocols.
 In a network providing path selection to the endpoints, however, this assumption no longer holds, as endpoints may react to path properties by selecting alternate paths.
-Competing control inputs from path-aware endpoints and the interdomain routing control plane may lead to more difficult traffic engineering or nonconvergent forwarding, especially if the endpoints' and operators' notion of the "best" path for given traffic diverges significantly.
+Competing control inputs from path-aware endpoints and the routing control plane may lead to more difficult traffic engineering or nonconvergent forwarding, especially if the endpoints' and operators' notion of the "best" path for given traffic diverges significantly.
+The degree of difficulty may depend on the fidelity of information made available to path selection algorithms at the endpoints.
+Explicit path selection can also specify outbound paths, while BGP policies are expressed in terms of inbound traffic.

 A concept for path aware network operations will need to have clear methods for the resolution of apparent (if not actual) conflicts of intent between the